Tokeiya/nejson_csv/README.md

-# nejson_csv
+# ndjson_csv

-ndjson to csv converter
+Convert to ndjson data to csv.